 I hear from so many parents, “The school guidance counselor didn’t help guide my teen with what college to go to.”
 Or, “I wish we had you when we went through this with my first child.
 We didn’t have much help or guidance.”

-As parents, we may think it’s up to guidance counselors to show our kids the best path to take.
-Many parents feel that the school guidance counselor should be doing everything to make sure their child is on track to graduate and show them all their options of what to do after they graduate.
-They have more information than us about colleges, jobs, etc. So it makes sense, right?
+As parents, we often think it’s up to the guidance counselors to set our kids on the right path.
+Many parents feel that the counselor should ensure their teen is on track to graduate and provide options of what to do after graduation.
+They have more information than we do about colleges, jobs, and so forth.
+So it makes sense, right?

 But the truth is…

 In most schools, there is one guidance counselor for 100+ students.
-Plus, guidance counselors have many different responsibilities including:
+Plus, they have many different responsibilities including: